kaist-cp/view-hw/README.md

   This repository is a fork of [this paper's artifact](https://github.com/snu-sf/promising-arm).

 - Kyeongmin Cho, Sung-Hwan Lee, Azalea Raad, and Jeehoon Kang.
-Revamping Hardware Persistency Models: View-based and Axiomatic Persistency Models for Intel-x86 and Armv8.
+Revamping Hardware Persistency Models: View-Based and Axiomatic Persistency Models for Intel-x86 and Armv8.
 PLDI 2021 (conditionally accepted).

 ## Installation